LTM's extensive organic gardens feature fruit trees, vegetables, culinary and medicinal herbs, grapes, and berries.

 Remember to mulch your chia plants as they grow, and water them regularly.
 They thrive in an organic garden and don't like competing with weeds.

-Here's some hints to remember:
+Here are some hints to remember:

 - Don't clear existing weeds until you are ready to fill the space.

 - When it's time to plant, work gently.
 Don't dig up or turn all the top soil (thereby exposing a whole new lot of weed seeds).